 Title: “Gender Equality as Critical Development Policy”

-Jeni Klugman, World Bank’s Director of Gender and Development, will discuss the 2012 World Development Report on Gender Equality and Development.
+Hippolyte Fofack, senior economist at the World Bank, will discuss the 2012 World Development Report on Gender Equality and Development.

-- Extended discussion with Jeni Klugman, author of World Development Report on Gender…
+- Extended discussion with Hippolyte on the World Development Report on Gender…

 Assignment for February 26: